 Bimodal Toposophy - Text by Pran Mukherjee The condition that results when the augmented or advanced part of a sentient rises to a higher toposophic level, while the original personality remains at or just above baseline, with its own brain thinking at SI:<1 level.

-Blight - Text by M. Alan Kazlev A malign entity that uses perversion attacks to increase its own power.
+Blight - Text by M. Alan Kazlev A malign transapient-level entity that uses that attempts to subvert or seize control of other entities to increase its own power.